box/box-python-sdk-gen/docs/email_aliases.md

 ### Arguments

 - user_id `str`
   - The ID of the user.
-  - Used as `user_id` in path `path` of the API call
-- request_body `CreateUserEmailAliasRequestBodyArg`
-  - Used as requestBody for the API call
+Example: "12345"
-- headers `CreateUserEmailAliasHeadersArg`
+- email `str`
+  - The email address to add to the account as an alias.
+Note: The domain of the email alias needs to be registered  to your enterprise.
+See the [domain verification guide](   https://support.box.com/hc/en-us/articles/4408619650579-Domain-Verification   ) for steps to add a new domain.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns